Azure-Samples/networking-dotnet-log-converter/README.md

 #####1.
 CountersLogConverter

-In order to use this code logging must be turned on via SDK or Ibiza portal (soon to be released) and familiarity with Azure Resource Manager is required.
+In order to use this code, logging must be turned on via SDK or Ibiza portal (soon to be released) and familiarity with Azure Resource Manager is required.

 The counters logs are stored in the Azure Storage Container as JSON blobs